mevalle/r-DEP-Classifier/README.md

 * sklearn: 0.21.2
 * cvxpy: 1.0.25
 * dccp: 1.0.0
+* MOSEK: 9.1.13

-We also used the MOSEK solver, version 9.1.13, which can be obtained at https://www.mosek.com/.
+*Remark:* We used MOSEK, which can be obtained at https://www.mosek.com/, as the default solver for the convex-concave optimization problem.
 Other solvers can be used instead of the MOSEK.
-For example, one can use the CVXOPT solver which is available on cvxpy but, unfortunately, is very slow making it inappropriate to solve medium and large scale problems.
+For example, the CVXOPT solver which is available on cvxpy can be used but, unfortunately, this solver is very slow making it inappropriate for medium and large scale problems.

 ## Usage of the DEP classifier